Cemeteries and graveyards, full of love, betrayal, tragic deaths, murder, and suicide. What will you find?

 Tuesday, 4 February 2014

-James Chamberlain was born in Leicestershire in 1813 to Ann Chamberlain.
+James Chamberlain was born in Latterworth, Leicestershire in 1813 to Ann Chamberlain.
 Sometime before the birth of their first child, a daughter, Ann Elizabeth, James married his wife Anne.

 The family first appears in the 1841 Census living in Bridge Street, Maidenhead, Berkshire.
 Along with James's widowed mother Ann.
 James's occupation is simply listed as a porter.